You can go to Cambodia by bus or by train from countries that are adjacent to it; from Vietnam, Thailand and Laos.

 From the Thailand immigration border-exit checkpoint you walk into the territory of Cambodia, specificically into the border-town of Poipet where the Cambodian immigration border-entry checkpoint is located about a hundred meters away from the border gate.

-For detailed information Click here: Bangkok to Cambodia via Aranyaprathet-Poipet.
+For more detailed information about going to Cambodia from Thailand, click here: Bangkok to Cambodia via Aranyaprathet-Poipet.

-From BANGKOK, Thailand, to PHNOM PENH, Cambodia, through the Trat - Koh Kong Border Checkpoints.
+This is from BANGKOK, Thailand, to PHNOM PENH, Cambodia, through the Trat - Koh Kong Border-Gates

 You board a bus at Bangkok Bus Terminal Chatuchak or at Bangkok Eastern Bus Terminal bound for the border-town of Trat (Thailand).
 The overland trip takes 4 segments of highway travel to reach Phnom Penh in Cambodia.